 - Have you had close, prolonged contact (less than 6 feet for more than ten minutes) with anyone in your household or any other person known to have COVID-19 or who has symptoms of COVID-19 as noted above within the last 14 days?

-Anyone who answers yes to any of these questions is not permitted to enter the building, unless they can provide proof of a negative test result no more than 14 days old or they provide a written medical statement indicating that they are not contagious.
+Anyone who answers yes to any of these questions will not be permitted to enter the building, unless they can provide proof of a negative test result no more than 14 days old or a written medical statement indicating that they are not contagious.

 Health forms/in-depth health information:

 S@V students’ health forms must be filled out completely before the first day of class.
 Health forms must be filled out with as much detail as possible; please inform us of ANY medical conditions your child has, (including seasonal allergies) even if it seems unrelated.
 If your student will need any special accommodations, please let us know ahead of time via the forms, an email, or a phone call.
 If your child takes medication, VisArts staff must be informed ahead of time.
 Staff will not be holding on to, or administering any medication, but we can remind students when to take them.